CyberShadow/RABCDAsm/README.md

    The simple work-around is to re-order the classes as they are declared in the `.main.asasm` file, and place ancestors before descendants.

-3. Private namespaces are currently represented by an automatically-assigned integer.
-This causes problems when comparing disassemblies from two versions of a file, since those numbers are prone to change when classes are added or removed.

 License
 =======